FICTION

 A Bloodless Mistletoe Graveyard

-By KT Wagner in Issue Nine, June 2023
+by KT Wagner in Issue Nine, June 2023

 While Lorelai’s guests wait on dinner, a grim reaper automaton emerges from the clockworks above the fireplace.
 With staccato movements, it smites the bell three times with a scythe.